ASEELALOMARI/BrickBreakerGame/README.md

 # BrickBreakerGame
-BrickBreaker game is a java project for IT students❤️.
+BrickBreaker game is a java project for IT students .

 • The course is IT214, presented to Dr. Meshaiel Alsheail.